Caring for children with autism at the dentist

 Similarly, some patients’ behaviour may improve if they bring comfort items such as a stuffed animal or blanket with them to the appointment.
 As well as asking the caregiver to sit nearby or to hold the child’s hand.

-Lastly, I would like to discuss the oral health problems in autism and strategies for care.
+Oral health problems in autism and strategies for care

 People with autism experience few unusual oral health conditions, although commonly prescribed medications and damaging oral habits may cause problems to the individual.